 - Pay both employees and contractors

-- Pay all your employment and payroll taxes
+- Pay all your payroll taxes

 - File all your payroll tax forms